CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 #### APP.2.1.A9 Appropriate Selection of Directory Services Components [Specialists]

 For the use of a directory service, suitable components SHOULD be identified.
-A list of criteria SHOULD be created to select and obtain the components for the directory service.
+A list of criteria SHOULD be created to select and procure the components for the directory service.
 As part of the planning and design of the directory service requirements for its security should be formulated depending on the purpose.

 #### APP.2.1.A10 Training on administration and operation of directory services